fu1001hao/CLIPScope/README.md

 > The words need to be saved in a python list format.

 ### Modify mining.py
-> Make sure your saved words can be correctly read.
+> Make sure that your saved words can be correctly read.

 ### Mine OOD candidate labels
 Run